bdougie/ainativedev-calc/README.md

 ### 1. Basic Calculator Interface

 ```
-Create a basic calculator PWAapplication with HTML, CSS, and JavaScript.
+Create a basic calculator PWA application with HTML, CSS, and JavaScript.
 The calculator should have:
 - A display screen showing current number/result
 - Number buttons (0-9)
 - Basic operation buttons (+, -, ×, ÷)